AntiAvengers/Lycaon/README.md

+# Welcome to Lycaon!
+What is this game about?
+Lycaon is a daily puzzle game where your skills unlock rare sprites.
+Nurture them with care, feed them as they grow, and trade them in a thriving market — all powered by Sui crypto.

 # ⚠️ Note About App Loading Time
 This app is hosted on Render using the free tier, which means the server may go to sleep after periods of inactivity.
 If you see a message like "Application loading...", please be patient — it may take 10–30 seconds for the app to wake up.
 This is completely normal.
 Thanks for your understanding!

 # ⚠️ Accelerated Sprite & Economy Updates
 For demo purposes, sprite hunger, sprite experience, and player currency generation are updated every minute instead of their intended multi-hour intervals.
-Additionally, while sprite evolution normally requires 7 days worth of experience, this has been reduced to just 3 experience points (3 minutes) to allow rapid progression during the demo.
+Additionally, while sprite evolution normally requires 7 days' worth of experience, this has been reduced to just 3 experience points (3 minutes) to allow rapid progression during the demo.

-# Welcome to Lycaon!
-Embark on a quest to solve the ancient puzzles found in the Codex Beastiarum.
-Here's some Lore!
+# The Lycaon lore
 Long ago, Lycaon was a brilliant summoner who sought to catalog and control every creature that walked between worlds.
 His obsession led him to craft the Codex Bestiarum, a living spellbook that could summon beasts from the mundane to the divine.
 But in his hunger for mastery, Lycaon attempted the Forbidden Summoning—a ritual to call forth an entity beyond mortal comprehension.
 The spell backfired, twisting reality and sealing him within the Codex itself.
 His name was erased from history, his existence reduced to whispers in the margins of forgotten tomes.
 Scholars and warlocks who have reached the final pages of the Codex speak of a great warning, written in a tongue older than the gods themselves.
 It tells of a beast that even Lycaon dared not name—a summoning so vast and catastrophic that the very ink of the Codex recoils from its presence.